turri21/MinimigAGA_poseidon-ep4cgx150-and-neptuno/README.md

 Note that after each core update it is adviced to rebuild the OSD firmware "832OSDAD.bin".

-To build the OSD firmware "832OSDAD.bin" enter these commands in a shell:
+To build the OSD firmware "832OSDAD.bin" enter the following commands in a shell:

 cd MinimigAGA_poseidon-ep4cgx150-and-neptuno-MinimigAGA_neptuno/EightThirtyTwo/